-With reported asbestos decisions continuing to rise, the need to keep informed on developments across the country is imperative.
+With hundreds of reported asbestos decisions last year - more than ever before - the need to keep informed on developments across the country is imperative.

-Goldberg Segalla's Asbestos Case Tracker blog - ranked on the ABA Journal/Blawg 100 list of the best legal blogs - is the go-to resource for up-to-date asbestos decisions happening in courts throughout the United States.
+Goldberg Segalla's Asbestos Case Tracker blog has been hailed as the go-to resource for up-to-date asbestos decisions happening in courts throughout the United States.
 Our blog also reports on legislative updates, significant verdicts, and other critical developments in the asbestos area.
 We provide summaries of and access to decisions, along with insightful commentary from our attorney bloggers and guest authors, in-depth feature articles, links to useful resources, and much more.